 Gorilla societies, we know, are guided by power pure and simple.
 When a stronger silverback appears, he literally overthrows the existing leader if he can, after which the troop responds to the whims and wishes of the new boss.
 We assume that our American society is far more sophisticated because it is guided by the “Rule of Law;” unfortunately, the Rule of Law is a myth, a beautiful contrivance of truths and beliefs that not only transcend primate instincts; the Rule of Law contradicts those instincts, so that a society in compliance with the Rule of Law can rise above the world of fang and claw: the natural world in which humans fear to tread.

 Living in a nation where the Rule of Law is unquestioned due to complacency or ignorance or both—as sometimes happens with myths—there can come a time when the Rule of Law is thought to be as unmovable as Gibraltar.
-It is then when the Reverse Tinkerbell Effect ascends and the Rule of Law becomes vulnerable to pathological, narcissistic needs of a human who understands and is not afraid to use the power of fear.
+It is then when the Reverse Tinkerbell Effect ascends and the Rule of Law becomes vulnerable to pathological, narcissistic needs of a leader who understands the Rule of Law only works when everyone believes.

 Thomas Jefferson and other founding fathers understood the fragility of the Rule of Law and understood that in order for a democracy to survive, the comprehension of the importance of the Rule of Law must be nurtured among a democracy’s citizens.
-As I have quoted in other posts, Jefferson wrote:
+Jefferson wrote: